Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 With the above in mind, we describe the merging process.
 While there exists an edge in the path system that is exclusive in some pair of intersecting paths, we look for the edge that is exclusive in the smallest number of intersecting path pairs (this number is called the \emph{exclusivity frequency}).
 If such an edge does not exist, this implies that the path system is merged.
 Once we have selected an edge, call it $e$, we pick an arbitrary pair of intersecting paths where the edge $e$ is exclusive, and we proceed to merge this pair.
 Let the selected pair be $P_i$ and $P_j$.
-We attempt to reroute $P^i_{f,l}$ through $P^j_{f,l}$, and $P^j_{f,l}$ through $P^i_{f,l}$.
-If one of the reroutings decreases the weight of the path system, the rerouting is preserved.
+We can either reroute $P^i_{f,l}$ through $P^j_{f,l}$, or we can reroute $P^j_{f,l}$ through $P^i_{f,l}$.
+If one of the reroutings decreases the weight of the path system, it is chosen, and the path system is updated accordingly.
 Otherwise, we make both paths go through whichever of $P^i_{f,l}$ or $P^j_{f,l}$ maximizes token isolation.
 If rerouting through either of those subpaths isolates the same number of tokens, we reroute both paths through the subpath that does not contain the edge $e$ we selected initially.

 By definition of a merged path system, termination implies correctness.
 Therefore, it remains to show that the algorithm terminates.
 Merging two paths has one of three consequences:

 \begin{enumerate} \item The decrease of the overall weight of the path system, a possible increase in the number of isolated tokens in the path system (because path merging may decrease the number of distinct edges used in the path system), and an indeterminate effect on the exclusivity frequencies of edges in unmerged path pairs \item The increase of the overall number of isolated tokens in the path system and an indeterminate effect on the exclusivity frequencies of edges in unmerged path pairs (no increase in the overall weight of the path system) \item The decrease of the exclusivity frequency of the edge that is exclusive in the smallest number of unmerged path pairs and an indeterminate effect on the exclusivity frequencies of edges in other unmerged path pairs (no increase in the overall weight of the path system or decrease in the number of isolated tokens) \end{enumerate}